Email Tweet this Like this

 We strongly urge physicians and patients to take advantage of the following websites:

-• MPKB.org – The Marshall Protocol Knowledge Base contains links to the latest peer-reviewed research from ARF as well as articles about hundreds of topics and written for a variety of audiences.
+• MPKB.org – The Marshall Protocol Knowledge Base contains links to peer-reviewed research from the Foundation as well as articles about hundreds of topics written for a variety of audiences.

 Background and scientific rationale for the therapy